nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 ## Establishing Relationships

 In order to communicate with another Identity, a Relationship to that Identity is required.
-In this first part of the tutorial you will learn how to establish a Relationship between your Connector and another Identity.
-In this case the other Identity will be the App, but it could be another Connector as well.
+Thus, in this first part of the tutorial you will learn how to establish a Relationship between your Connector and another Identity.
+In our example the other Identity will be the App.
+However, it could be another Connector, as well, e.g. TODO

+The way we are going to establish the Relationship is via a Relationship Template.
+This is created by the Connector and contains its name, as well as the data it would like to have from the other Identity.
+Then, the App fills out all required information of the template and sends the Relationship Request to the Connector.
+It in turn accepts the Request, which results in the creation of a new Relationship.

 ### Connector: Create an Attribute